urbit/docs/tutorials/arvo/arvo.md

 is of course the list of vanes, which have their own internal states.

 As you can see, the state of Arvo itself is quite simple.
-Its primary role is that of a traffic cop, and most of interesting part of the state lies in `vanes`.
+Its primary role is that of a traffic cop, and most of the interesting part of the state lies in `vanes`.

 ## Vanes